Visiting Bungle Bungle with a caravan

 by: Birgit

-Do read through the free guide and also the questions on here that deal with driving such cars.
+Do read through the free Kimberley guide booklet and also the questions on here that deal with driving such cars.
 I think you'll be ok, provided you have a bit of an idea what you are doing.
 You have to be aware of the limitations of those vehicles (lower clearance, weaker suspension, more vulnerable tyres etc.)

 Click here to add your own comments